 After you find out you have COVID-19 and have reported your RAT test results or received your PCR test result, you may receive a website link to a survey sent to your phone.
 Help us to help you.
 Answer questions about who you have been in contact with.

 For more information, visit the managing your symptoms at home webpage.

-For more Information, visit the SA Health COVID-19 positive advice webpage.
+For more information, visit the SA Health COVID-19 advice webpage.